Unboxed-Software/solana-course/content/token-program.md

 SPL-Token transfers require both the sender and receiver to have token accounts for the mint of the tokens being transferred.
 The tokens are transferred from the sender’s token account to the receiver’s token account.

 You can use `getOrCreateAssociatedTokenAccount` when obtaining the receiver's associated token account to ensure their token account exists before the transfer.
 Just remember that for the account to be created enough lamports need to be deposited for it to be rent exempt.
+JC: it's probably worth clarifying that they spend the rent to create the receiver's token account

 Once you know the receiver's token account address, you transfer tokens using the `spl-token` library's `transfer` function.